Terms and Conditions – VoIP 9-1-1 ServiceBack

 The terms and conditions bellow apply to GoCo VoIP 9-1-1 service (“VoIP 9-1-1 Service”), which are offered with GoCo Unified Communications products (also called “VoIP Services”).

-It is the Customers’ sole responsibility to inform all users and potential users of the VoIP 9-1-1 Service of the nature and limitations of the VoIP 9-1-1 Service when compared to enhanced 9-1-1 services available with analogic voice services.
-GoCo can provide the Customer with stickers for its phones to achieve that end.
-The Customer is responsible to place stickers on the equipment provide to its users to access the VoIP 9-1-1 Service.
-The Customer shall contact GoCo if it has not received stickers or require additional 911 stickers.
+It is the Customers’ sole responsibility to inform all potential Users of the VoIP 9-1-1 Service of the nature and limitations of the VoIP 9-1-1 Service when compared to enhanced 9-1-1 service that is available with analogic voice services.
+GoCo can provide the Customer with stickers for its phones to help achieve that end.
+The Customer is responsible to place stickers on the equipment provide to its Users to access the VoIP 9-1-1 Service.
+The Customer shall contact GoCo if it has not received such stickers or requires additional 9-1-1 stickers.

-Furthermore, VoIP 9-1-1 Service is subject to more variables and limitations than enhanced 9-1-1 service, including dependency on uninterrupted provision of power and network connection.
-Consequently, VoIP 9-1-1 Service may not be available: during a power outage, during a broadband Internet outage, where there is broadband Internet congestion or if the Internet service is disconnected, suspended or terminated.
-It is the Customer sole responsibility to implement, at its cost, emergency backup systems such as analog backup telephone lines, cellular telephones and a universal power supply (UPS) system, as well as user training.
+Furthermore, the VoIP 9-1-1 Service is subject to more variables and limitations than enhanced 9-1-1 service, including dependency on the availability of an Internet connection and electrical power.
+Consequently, VoIP 9-1-1 Service may not be available: during a power outage, during an Internet outage, when there is Internet congestion, or if the Internet service is disconnected, suspended or terminated.
+It is the Customer’s sole responsibility to implement, at its own cost, emergency backup systems, such as analog backup telephone lines, cellular telephones and/or a universal power supply (UPS) system, as well as to provide training to the Users.

-As the calls are routed to a call emergency operator before being transferred to the PSAP, there may be delays in receiving 9-1-1 emergency services.
-9-1-1 emergency calling from within Canada is subject to the availability of 9-1-1 emergency services at the caller’s physical location.
-If 9-1-1 emergency services are not available from the physical location where the call is made, the user must contact directly the emergency services such as local fire department, ambulance, or police.
+As the VoIP 9-1-1 calls are routed to an emergency operator before being transferred to the PSAP, there may be delays in receiving 9-1-1 emergency services.
+VoIP 9-1-1 emergency calling is subject to the availability of 9-1-1 emergency services at the User’s actual location.
+If 9-1-1 emergency services are not available from the location where the call is made, the User must directly contact the emergency services, such as the local fire, EMS (ambulance) or police department.